Professor Darzi is Director of the Institute of Global Health Innovation at Imperial College London.

 Currently, Professor Darzi sits as a Council Member for the UK’s Engineering and Physical Sciences Research Council, is a Non-Executive Director of NHS Improvement, and has been a member of Her Majesty’s Most Honourable Privy Council since June 2009.

 You have some impressive credentials.
-What have you enjoyed most about your many-sided and varied career?
+What have you enjoyed most about your many-sided career?

 What I have enjoyed most is just that.
 The variety of the challenges that I have undertaken over the past years and overseeing their development and success.
 I have had the privilege of meeting and working with a great number of incredibly talented and passionate individuals along the way